 -Any goods that are sensitive to radiation and which, as a result of fluoroscopy, in particular X-rays, are at risk of damage during security checks

 -Consignments of exceptional value.
-Exceptional value is particularly – but not exclusively – items with a value exceeding € 50,000, as well as items of exceptional significance (for example works of art, antiques, precious stones, stamps, unicums, urns, gold, silver or other jewellery, money or negotiable securities [particularly cheques, bonds, savings books, shares or other securities]), even if the item should be valued below € 50,000.
+Exceptional value is particularly – but not exclusively – shipments with a value exceeding € 50,000, as well as shipments of exceptional significance (for example works of art, antiques, precious stones, stamps, unicums, urns, gold, silver or other jewellery, money or negotiable securities [particularly cheques, bonds, savings books, shares or other securities]), even if the item should be valued below € 50,000.

 However, if a consignment contains both goods subject to shipping exclusion and goods not subject to shipping exclusion, this consignment shall be subject to shipping exclusion as a whole.

 - If a client should request the transport of perishable comestibles, these items may be conveyed subject to individual contractual provisions if the clients respects the following:

 -Commercial dealing or agricultural enterprise;

 -Explicit declaration and indication of commercial dealing on the outer packaging;